matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 The `hardhat.config.ts` file contains some zkSync-Era-specific configurations:

-Imports the zkSync deployment and compiler plugins.
+The zkSync Era deployment and compiler plugin imports.
 ```typescript
 import "@matterlabs/hardhat-zksync-deploy";
 import "@matterlabs/hardhat-zksync-solc";
 ```

-Dinamically change the network endpoints of the `zkSyncTestnet` network for local tests.
+The network endpoints of the `zkSyncTestnet` network change dynamically for local tests.

 ```typescript
 // dynamically changes endpoints for local tests